Pranavi-2004/drowsiness-detection-project_final/README.md

 ## Notes

 * Make sure your webcam is working
-* Use Python 3.11 for compatibility with TensorFlow 2.14
+* Use Python 3.11 for compatibility with TensorFlow 2.14+
+* Download Haar cascade XML files if not included
+* Make sure your `.h5` model path is correct in the code
+* Ensure alert sound file exists if used
 * Adjust the alert threshold in the code if needed